I’m a big advocate of keeping it simple while camping, but if you’ve never gone before it’s still hard to know where to start out.

 It’s up to you how much of each item you want in the burrito, but once you’re done filling the tortilla, wrap it up.
 Start by folding in the left and right sides before rolling the whole thing from top to bottom.
 Hold it down and repeat the same wrap with the foil.
 The tortilla will stay together once it’s frozen.
 (These are also a great to-go breakfast for the work week!)

 Camping in the mountains gives you the gift of crisp mornings, even in the heat of summer.
 Having something hot to drink around the campfire can be so cozy and nice – and instant coffee is easy to do.
 We just packed cream, sugar, and a teapot.
-Most campgrounds have a grate over the fire ring, so we put some water from a jug into the teapot and doled out the hot water with some Starbucks Via to take care of our daily dose of caffeine.
+Most campgrounds have a grate over the fire ring, so we put some bottled water into the teapot, and combined with some Starbucks Via once it was hot to take care of our daily dose of caffeine.
 You can obviously sub instant coffee with tea bags, hot chocolate, etc.

 Normally, I get most of my adventuring in on the same day I arrive at the campsite, so by the time morning comes I’m ready to hit the road and get some brunch and a hot shower.
 But for days that you do want to enjoy lingering around the campfire in the morning, you don’t need to plan much more than your regular camp routine.